Chinese Traditional Sports on Show at China’s Ethnic Games

 coconut-tree climbing race

-The coconut-tree climbing race, a new event this year, originates from a traditional form of labor within Hainan’s ethnic communities — climbing trees to harvest coconuts.
+One of the new Chinese traditional sports at the games this year was the coconut-tree climbing race.
+It originates from a traditional form of labour within Hainan’s ethnic communities — climbing trees to harvest coconuts.
 Combining entertainment with competition, the sport has quickly become a highlight of the games.

 “It’s fun to climb up the coconut tree,” said Zhou Liping, a competitor from Guangdong Province.
 “This sport started in Hainan, and while I’m not from here, I’ve enjoyed experiencing how the locals harvest coconuts.”